chrisdemars/lighthouse-carol-anne/PITCHME.md

 @snapend
 Note:

-- According to Rock, Paper, Copy it’s a critique of website design, SEO, and user experience.
-The goal of the audit is to point out what’s not working on your site and needs fixing.
+- According to Jeremy Wagner, Performance Engineer and Author, it’s an evaluation of the current state of a web page's adherence to specific standards of quality, be it performance, accessibility, security, or other aspects of a website's functioning.

 ---